 Whenever I tune into the goofy escapades that Jake Peralta and the Brooklyn Nine-Nine crew get into, I laugh.
 The show is a quality sitcom and makes me hit that deep, from-the-gut chuckle consistently.
 It’s just funny.
 But there’s always a point in each episode where I get hit with a poignant aftertaste of "…but real cops aren't like this."
-Then the walls of suspension of disbelief come crashing down as I’m immediately jolted out of whatever joke they’re telling, and I’m thrown into a deeply discomforting state with one question on my mind: Why am I, a black man, watching a show about quirky cops?
+Then the walls of suspension of disbelief come crashing down, I’m immediately jolted out of whatever joke they’re telling, and I’m thrown into a deeply discomforting state with one question on my mind—why am I, a Black man, watching a show about quirky cops?

 That question isn’t foreign to me, though.
 Some of my top shows are The Night Of, The Wire, and Broadchurch.
 There’s something super fascinating about watching crime and the justice system interact, but it’s always a tricky genre to navigate because I don’t like cops at all.